Linuxfabrik/lfops/roles/librenms/README.md

 * Type: List.
 * Default: `[]`
 * Deviates from the upstream default `127.0.0.1`: a proxy on the LibreNMS host itself is not the common case in LFOps, and a host that trusts one accepts spoofed `X-Forwarded-For` headers from anything able to reach it locally.

-`librenms__config_app_url`

-* The base URL used for generated URLs, for example when running behind a reverse proxy.
-Have a look at https://docs.librenms.org/Support/Environment-Variables/.
-An empty string leaves the `APP_URL` setting in `/opt/librenms/.env` untouched.
-* Type: String.
-* Default: `''`

 `librenms__config_auth_mechanism`